How to Use Limited-Time Offers to Drive More Sales

 4. Promote Your Limited-Time Offers Well

-If you want to maximize the effectiveness of your offer (obviously you do), it’s important to promote it ahead of time.
+If you want to maximize the effectiveness of your offer, it’s important to promote it ahead of time.
 This lets customers know a great opportunity is coming.
 It also nudges their fear of missing out so they keep their eyes open for your deal.

-Next, make sure to promote your limited-time sale on your website as thoroughly as possible.
-You want to make sure buyers don’t forget about the sale.
-You also want to inform visitors who weren’t aware of your site before visiting.
+Next, make sure to promote your limited-time sale on your site as thoroughly as possible.
+You want to make sure visitors see the sale clearly.
+You can do this a few different ways, such as with a targeted popup.

-You can also use an exit-intent popup (a popup that detects when a user is about to leave) to remind/inform them that the deal expires soon.
+You can also use an exit-intent popup (a popup that detects when a user is about to leave) to remind them that the deal expires soon.

-Furthermore, make sure to promote your limited-time offer everywhere, such as your social media pages, your email newsletter, home page, and checkout page.
+Be sure to promote your limited-time offer everywhere, such as your social media pages, your email newsletter, homepage, and checkout page.
 You want people to see your deal as often as possible to push their FOMO button.